Attempted assassination of Theodore Roosevelt: Assassination attempt

 According to documents found on Schrank after the attempted assassination, Schrank had written that the ghost of William McKinley came to him in a dream and told Schrank to avenge his death, pointing to a picture of Theodore Roosevelt.
 Ultimately, on October 14, 1912, while Roosevelt was campaigning in Milwaukee, Wisconsin, Schrank attempted to assassinate him.

 Roosevelt was at the Gilpatrick Hotel, at a dinner provided by the hotel's owner, a supporter.
 He was scheduled to deliver a speech at the Milwaukee Auditorium.
 News had circulated that Roosevelt was at the hotel, and Schrank (who had been following Roosevelt from New Orleans to Milwaukee) went to the hotel.
 He had finished his meal and left the hotel to enter an open car.
-Roosevelt stood to acknowledge the cheering of the assembled crowd, and Schrank acted firing one shot from a Model 1905 Colt Police Postive Pistol # 58714.
+Roosevelt stood to acknowledge the cheering of the assembled crowd, and Schrank acted, firing one shot from a Model 1905 Colt Police Positive Pistol # 58714.